react-boilerplate/react-boilerplate/docs/general/faq.md

 ### Where do I put the reducer?

-While you can include the reducer statically in `reducers.js`, we don't recommend this as you loose the benefits of code splitting.
+While you can include the reducer statically in `reducers.js`, we don't recommend this as you lose the benefits of code splitting.
 Instead, add it as a _composed reducer_.
 This means that you pass actions onward to a second reducer from a lower-level route reducer like so: